Kellojo/Unity-Simple-Loot-Table/README.md

 - Drop items based on an assigned weight
 - Preview drop chances, when editing your loot tables
 - Customize the used drop class and use your own item class
+- Adjust your loot tables on the fly in an intuitive and easiy to use inspector

 ## Installation